zanelladev/zanelladev/README.md

 ## `? about me`

-I'm currently a freelance mobile developer, working with Flutter framework.
+I'm currently a software engineer at Movtech Systems, working with Flutter framework.
 Good at teamwork, considering myself cheerful, calm and daring.
 I love logic.

 ## `? technologies`